Pandemic-related budget cuts leave travelers with rough roads, outdated airports and fewer transit options

 The Maryland Transit Administration announced Wednesday that it had dropped plans to reduce Baltimore-area bus service after pushback from local officials, who had complained that any route cuts would unfairly hurt residents who can’t afford to drive.

-Transportation experts say it’s difficult to predict how long the pain will last, depending on how the coronavirus crisis weathers the fall, how much some commuters continue to telework, and how long before more people feel comfortable packing onto subways, buses and airplanes.
+Transportation experts say it’s difficult to predict how long the pain will last, depending on how the coronavirus crisis plays out in the fall, how much some commuters continue to telework, and how long before more people feel comfortable packing onto subways, buses and airplanes.

 “This is one of the largest challenges I’ve ever had to deal with,” said Slater, a 22-year MDOT veteran.
 “I think about it 24/7, how we can build this budget, deliver services to people who really need us, and play a part in our recovery.”